vsm/vsm-dictionary/Dictionary.spec.md

         And multiple match-objects can be linked to the same ID, but will then have a different term-string `str`!
-      + When multiple match-objects are returned as a list, they should be sorted in the order: N, R, F, G, S, T.
+      + When multiple match-objects are returned as a list, they should be sorted in the order: N, R, F, G, and then S and T.

 &nbsp;